From Conflict to Consensus: Boosting Medical Reasoning via Multi-Round Agentic RAG: Algorithm Pseudocodes

 \section{Algorithm Pseudocodes}

-Based on the implementations in Sec.~\ref{sec:method}, this section gives the brief procedures of MA-RAG framework in Algorithm~\ref{alg:method}.
-The process outlines the interaction between the Solver, Retrieval, and Ranking agents across iterative refinement rounds.
+Based on the implementations in Sec.~\ref{sec:method}, this section gives the brief procedure of the MA-RAG framework in Algorithm~\ref{alg:method}.
+The process outlines the interaction between the solver, retrieval, and ranking agents across iterative refinement rounds.